sickdyd/react-search-autocomplete/README.md

   //   <ReactSearchAutocomplete
   //     items={items}
   //     fuseOptions={{ keys: ["title", "description"] }}
-  //     resultStringKeyName="title" // necessary, otherwise the results will be blank
+  //     // necessary, otherwise the results will be blank
+  //     resultStringKeyName="title"
   //   />
   //
   resultStringKeyName,
-  // The key in `items` that contains the string to display in the results useCaching,
+  // The key in `items` that contains the string to display in the
+  // results
+  useCaching,
   // Default value: true.
 If set to false, the items will
   // not be stored in sessionStorage, and each time onSearch